stellar-deprecated/bridge-server/readme_bridge.md

 ## Config

-The `config.toml` file must be present in a working directory.
+The `config_bridge.toml` file must be present in a working directory.
 Config file should contain following values:

 * `port` - server listening port
 * `api_key` - when set, all requests to bridge server must contain `api_key` parameter with a correct value, otherwise the server will respond with `503 Forbidden`